Aryamannn/tag-explorer/README.md

 # **Tag Explorer**

-`Traditional hierarchical file systems` can be limiting and inefficient for organizing and finding data.
-For example, deciding whether a file about a new `AI-based approach to economics` belongs in the **economics** or **AI** folder can be confusing, and deep folder hierarchies can complicate navigation. **Tag Explorer** solves these issues by utilizing a tag-based system for more flexible and efficient data organization.
+`Traditional hierarchical file systems can be limiting and inefficient for organizing and finding data.
+For example, deciding whether a file about a new AI-based approach to economics belongs in the "economics" or "AI" folder can be confusing, and deep folder hierarchies can complicate navigation.
+Tag Explorer solves these issues by utilizing a tag-based system for more flexible and efficient data organization.
 The goal is to simplify file organization and retrieval through tagging.

 ## **Project Status**